Skip to content

 How to resolve L4 and L7 bottlenecks in practice — that’s Part 4 (Load Balancers).

-Next up: Layer 4, up close.
+Next up: A deep dive into Layer 4.
 We’ll look at the hidden cost of TCP’s 3-way handshake — the process every connection must complete before a single byte of real data moves.
-Under load, that turns out to be anything but cheap.
+Under high load, this ‘handshake’ is anything but cheap.